Inequalities and bounds for expected order statistics from transform-ordered families: Star-ordered families

-In the following subsections, we will frequently deal with transformations of beta random variables using the {result stated next}.
-The proof is omitted since it straightforwardly follows, requiring a simple observation of the shape of the graphical representation of {the function considered} in each case. \begin{lemma} Let $T_{a,b}(x)=x^a(1-x)^b$, where $a,b\in\mathbb{R}$, and $c>0$. {The equation $T_{a,b}(x)=c$ has one solution in ${(0,1)}$ if and only if $ab\leq0$.
-The equation $T_{a,b}(x)=c$ may have up to two solutions in ${(0,1)}$ if and only if $ab>0$}. \end{lemma}
+In the following subsections, we will frequently deal with transformations of beta RVs using the {result stated next}.
+The proof is omitted since it follows straightforwardly, requiring a simple observation of the shape of the graphical representation of {the function considered} in each case. \begin{lemma} Let $T_{a,b}(x)=x^a(1-x)^b$, where $a,b\in\mathbb{R}$, $c>0$, define $R(a,b,c)$ the set of roots of the equation $T_{a,b}(x)=c$ that are in $[0,1]$, and represent by $\#R(a,b,c)$ its cardinality.
+Then \textit{(i)} if $ab<0$, $\#R(a,b,c)=1$; \textit{(ii)} if $ab>0$, $\#R(a,b,c)\leq2$; \textit{(iii)} if $ab=0$, $\#R(a,b,c)\leq 1$. \end{lemma}

-Hereafter, let us denote by $R(a,b,c)$ the set of roots of the equation $T_{a,b}(x)=c$.
 The previous lemma means that when $c>0$, $R(a,b,c)$ has at most two elements.

 Using the above lemmas, it is not difficult to apply Theorem~\ref{general} to wide families of distributions, as discussed in the next subsections.